 the original grave marker of Michael John Kelly of the East Yorkshire Regiment

 is shown.
-To the right of it, nad behind it slightly, can be seen the original
+To the right of it, and behind it slightly, can be seen the original

 grave marker of Private Fred Vasey of the Yorkshire Regiment.
 Both